-Detailed information about the pension plan's fiduciary net position is available in the separately issued Public School Employees' Retirement System's Comprehensive Annual Financial Report (CAFR) that includes financial statements and required supplementary information for the plan, which can be found at www.psers.state.pa.us.
+Detailed information about PSERS' fiduciary net position is available in PSERS Comprehensive Annual Financial Report which can be found on the System's website at www.psers.pa.gov.

 Defined Contributions Pension Plan

 Retirement Severance Benefits

 Under various contracts with administrators, support staff and custodians a lump sum payment is offered upon retirement.
 The payment is based on a flat amount per year of service reduced by a per diem amount based on the number of sick days used in each year.